slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'I am a cage in search for a bird.' -- Franz Kafka*

 <!--
+- Which is more hipster: using the latest modern web framework, or bragging about how you don't use modern web frameworks?
+> *'All God does is watch us and kills us when we get boring.
+We must never, ever be boring.' -- Chuck Palahniuk*
 > *'Eat to please thyself, but dress to please others.' -- Benjamin Franklin*
 > *'In Europe 100 miles is a long way, In the US 100 years is a long time'*
 > *'When I'm good, I'm very good, but when I'm bad, I'm better.' -- Mae West*